US punishes senior Chinese officials over Uighur rights - France 24

 China counters that it is providing education and vocational training in a bid to reduce the allure of Islamic radicalism, a threat it says it shares with the United States.

+The action comes amid soaring tension between the United States and China on a range of issues from trade to defense to the coronavirus pandemic.

-Pompeo in recent weeks has also announced visa restrictions on Chinese officials over the treatment of Tibet and Beijing's clampdown in Hong Kong.
+Pompeo in recent weeks has also announced visa restrictions on Chinese officials over the treatment of Tibet and Beijing's clampdown in Hong Kong -- but, in contrast, did not publicly name anyone affected.

-In contrast with those moves, Pompeo publicly named the officials affected over Xinjiang.
+Activists say that visa restrictions can be effective by impacting officials' children, who will lose the prestige of heading across the Pacific for study or pleasure.

 © 2020 AFP